RichCaloggero/react-test/README.md

 https://RichCaloggero.github.io/react-test/build/

-- goto the above URL using Firefox and the NVDA screen reader
+Go to the above URL, and perform the following steps using Firefox and the NVDA screen reader.

+## Test 1

-- click the button
+1. click the button
-- expected behavior:
-	+ hear a different message spoken each time the button is clicked
-	+ each message should repeat once
+  + expected behavior: hear a different message spoken each time the button is clicked; each message should repeat once
-- actual behavior:
-	+ a different message is spoken, in some cases more than once, each time the button is clicked
+  + actual behavior: message is spoken, in comse cases more than once, each time the button is clicked
+2. now check the "direct to DOM" checkbox and repeat
+  + all messages are spoken only once

+## Test 2

+1. uncheck the checkbox and enter some text in the input box (for instance "my own text") and click the button
+  + the message is spoken, perhaps more than once
+2. add a character to the end of the text (such as "1") and click the button
+  + new message is spoken (perhaps more than once)
+3. now delete the extra character and click
+  + message is *not* spoken
+4. check the "direct to DOM" checkbox and repeat steps 1 through 3 above
+  + all text will be spoken, even after deleting the extra characters (i.e. step 3 above)

 The native DOM implementation can be seen running here: